CraftAcademy/workshop/walkthroughs/step24.md

 My idea is that we can use the link shortening service [bit.ly](https://bitly.com) that, apart from shortening url's, also provides simple analytics.
 We are going to use a ruby wrapper around the BitLy API - found at [github.com/philnash/bitly](https://github.com/philnash/bitly).

+This way, we will not have write our own tracking module AND we get to display a shorter validation link on the certificate.

 We start with adding the gem to our `Gemfile`:

 ```ruby